 The radiated field of the BUT antenna shall be detected and measured using a tuned dipole.
-This dipole antenna shall be positioned at a horizontal distance of 3 metres from the BUT antenna and mounted on a non-conducting vertical mast that permits the height of the measuring antenna to be varied sufficiently to measure the beacon EIRP at elevation angles ranging from 10 to 50 degrees.
+This dipole antenna shall be positioned at a horizontal distance of 3 metres from the test / pivot position in the centre of the ground plane, or its equivalent, to the phase / calibration centre of the dipole measuring antenna and mounted on a non-conducting vertical mast that permits the height of the measuring antenna to be varied sufficiently to measure the beacon EIRP at elevation angles ranging from 10 to 50 degrees.